 Nutribute applies the idea of crowdfunding into Baltic Sea protection.
 It makes it possible to raise funds for projects that reduce eutrophication, and to participate in concrete action to improve the state of the Baltic Sea.

 Nutribute is a new fundraising tool for Baltic Sea projects.
 On the Nutribute platform, all Baltic Sea stakeholders can present their activities that cause measurable reductions in nutrient discharges.
-With the help of the social media, project initiators can establish communities to raise money for their activities.
-On the other hand, the general public and organisations can support the activities of their choice and participate in activities as financiers.
+With the help of social media, project initiators can establish communities to raise money for their activities.
+On the other hand, the general public and organisations can support the activities of their choice and participate in activities as voluntary financiers.

 Nutribute is currently in test use and project manager Anna Saarentaus is looking for new test users.
 If you are interested in becoming a project initiator or a contributor, you are most welcome to contact Anna Saarentaus at firstname.lastname@example.org or have a look at www.nutribute.org.